Bulgarian president tries to break election stalemate

 President Rosen Plevneliev appealed to political parties to hammer out a coalition deal after the inconclusive weekend election in the European Union's poorest member state.

 "It is important to have a stable government.
-Everything else, new elections, would mean destabilisation," he told reporters.
+Everything else, new elections, would mean destabilization," he told reporters.
 "Bulgaria does not need new elections now.
 This will scare away investors."

-Plagued by poverty, corruption and organised crime, Bulgaria has been in political disarray since nationwide protests forced the previous leadership from power, and it risks drifting further until a new government is formed.
+Plagued by poverty, corruption and organized crime, Bulgaria has been in political disarray since nationwide protests forced the previous leadership from power, and it risks drifting further until a new government is formed.

 A turnout of just 51 percent, the lowest since the fall of communism in 1989, drove home the deep frustration of many Bulgarians with an entrenched political elite seen as corrupt and self-interested, and unable to boost incomes.